Complete guide on how to find the best divorce lawyer or attorney near you

 - Are you already well-informed and would you like to be in the driving seat?

-Feel free to speak to several attorneys.
+Feel free to speak to several divorce lawyers before you make your choice.
 It's your divorce and you'll be paying the bill.

 Your attorney or lawyer should:

 - ideally be experienced in family / matrimonial law

 - be a specialist rather than a generalist

 - be prepared to consider an amicable solution for the divorce (a negotiated settlement)

 - have experience of taking a case to trial, if you or your spouse is hell-bent on 'winning' for whatever reason (no judging here, because there may be good reasons for a contested divorce)